nexpy/nexpy/doc/source/pythongui.rst

     an NXlink object, *i.e.*, shown with a link icon.

 **Set Signal**
-    Sets the selected tree item to the plottable signal.
+    Sets the plottable signal either to the selected field or to any field within the selected group.
 A dialog box allows the user to specify axes with compatible dimensions to plot the data against.

     .. note:: The use of the 'Add Data' and 'Set Signal' menu items allows, in principle, an entire NeXus data tree to be constructed using menu